aphyr/partitions-post/README.markdown

 Large-scale virtualized environments are notorious for transient latency, dropped packets, and full-blown network partitions, often affecting a particular software version or availability zone.
-Sometimes the failures occur between specific subsections of the provider's datacenter, revealing internal planes of cleavage.
+Sometimes the failures occur between specific subsections of the provider's datacenter, possibly an artifact of underlying network topologies.

 ### An isolated MongoDB primary on EC2